Overview

 Scoring Metrics

-We use six scoring metrics to evaluate miners based on daily returns: Long Term Risk Adjusted Returns, Short Term Risk Adjusted Returns, Sharpe, Omega, Sortino, and Statistical Confidence.
+We use five scoring metrics to evaluate miners based on daily returns: Calmar Ratio, Sharpe Ratio, Omega Ratio, Sortino Ratio, and Statistical Confidence (T-Statistic).

-Long term returns will look at daily returns in the prior 90 days and is normalized by the drawdown term.
+Calmar Ratio will look at daily returns in the prior 120 days and is normalized by the max drawdown.

 The sharpe ratio will look at the annualized excess return, returns normalized with the risk-free rate, divided by the annualized volatility which is the standard deviation of the returns.
 To avoid gaming on the bottom, a minimum value of 1% is used for the volatility.